 Bend Area Habitat for Humanity has an open-door policy: All who believe that everyone needs an affordable place to live are welcome to help with our work, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
 In short, Habitat welcomes volunteers and supporters from all backgrounds and serves people in need of affordable housing regardless of race or religion.
 As a matter of policy, Habitat for Humanity International and its affiliated organizations do not proselytize.
 This means that Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.

-- One hundred and fourteen homes have been built and more than 60 repaired.
+- 120+ homes have been built and more than 70 repaired.

-- Habitat homeowners have paid more than $1 million in property taxes.
+- Habitat homeowners have paid over $2 million in property taxes.

 - Habitat has spent more than $10 million to build, renovate, and repair homes.

-- More than $52 million represents the total direct economic impact of our building activity in this community.
+- The direct economic impact of our building activity in this community exceeds $33.6 million.

-- The total assessed value of our investment in this community exceeds $12 million
+- The total assessed value of our investment in this community exceeds $235.2 million.

-- Served more than 600 people through home ownership, home repair and weatherization.
+- Served more than 600 children and adults through home ownership, home repair, and weatherization.

 - Two-thirds of the families served are single mothers

 - Six Veteran families have been housed

-- Volunteers donated over 40,000 hours with Bend Area Habitat in 2015!
-We provide many ways for people to get involved and make a difference!
+- We provide many ways for people to get involved and make a difference!